mourad1081/natural-language-processing/README.md

 # Natural Language Processing - ULB - 2017/2018

-- This repository will contains all the assignments and materials for the course of Natural Language Processing 2017/2018
+- This repository will contain all the assignments and materials for the course of Natural Language Processing 2017/2018

 ## References